rgthree/rgthree-comfy/README.md

 > _(Off by default while experimenting, turn on in rgthree-comfy settings)_.
 >
 > Automatically detect top-level subdirectories in long combo lists (like, Load Checkpoint) and break out into sub directories.

+## Quick Mute/Bypass Toggles in Group Headers
+> _(Off by default while experimenting, turn on in rgthree-comfy settings)_.
+>
+> Adds a mute and/or bypass toggle icons in the top-right of Group Headers for one-click toggling of groups you may be currently looking at.